ingridslette/ingridslette/README.md

 😄 pronouns she/her

 👩🏼‍💻 I'm a postdoc at the University of Minnesota, and I coordinate NutNet and DRAGNet.
+I'm also @nutnetadmin.

 🌎 My research interests revolve around synthesizing data in order to better understand how various environmental changes affects ecosystem functioning.